 The Application will provide adequate pedestrian facilities along the Site's frontage, including the Montrose Parkway sidepath, which must be widened to be twelve feet wide.
-While the pedestrian connections on the eastern side of the Property are sufficient, there are concerns with the connections proposed near "Private Street B." The proposed sidewalk near the intersection of proposed "Street B" and Stonehenge Place is not separated from traffic, whereas six feet of landscaped separation is preferred between the sidewalk and road.
-Additionally, ramps and adequate crossings are not provided over proposed "Street B" at this location, nor at the western bend near East Jefferson Street.
-This is problematic as sidewalk facilities are not provided continuously on both sides of the Site.
-The Applicant must provide adequate crossing facilities over proposed "Street B" to facilitate safe and accessible pedestrian movements.
-Crossings should be adequately marked and may need to be raised or stop controlled due to the poor visibility for turning vehicles.
+While the pedestrian connections on the eastern side of the Property are sufficient, there are concerns with the connections proposed near Private Street B. The proposed sidewalk near the intersection of proposed Street B and Stonehenge Place is not separated from traffic, whereas six feet of landscaped separation is preferred between the sidewalk and road.
+Additionally, ramps and adequate crossings are not provided over proposed Street B at this location, nor at the western bend near East Jefferson Street.
+This is potentially problematic as sidewalk facilities are not provided continuously on both sides of the Site.
+The Applicant must provide adequate crossing facilities over proposed

+Street B to facilitate safe and accessible pedestrian movements.
+Crossings should be adequately marked and may need to be raised or stop controlled depending on visibility for turning vehicles.